dombocc/twitter_sent_analysis/read_me.txt

 #CreateSentimentModel.ipynb
 This was written to create the model.

+#%.bat
+The whole process is scheduled to run via a .bat file every 30 minutes for ease of use and some automation around the process.

-Next steps if continued through the project would be to link the output to a data visualization suite like Tableau or PowerBi
+$$$Next steps if continued through the project:
-    to visualize the data over time as well as collectively analyzing how people are speaking about these companies/topics
+    I would be to link the output to a data visualization suite like Tableau or PowerBi to visualize the data over time as well as collectively analyzing how people are speaking about these companies/topics

     Another step would be to do some model tuning and possible incorporate some continual learning to have a better trained model.

+    Another idea would be a website that hosts the visualization from Tableau where users could interact with the data and filter dynamically using dates and topics